 Finding the Evidence

 The available evidence will change depending on the context of your search question.
-If you need a quick answer for a patient then using one of the pre-filtered medical information resources such as BMJ Clinical Evidence or ACP PIER will be your best option.
+If you need a quick answer for a patient then using one of the pre-filtered medical information resources such as BMJ Clinical Evidence or ACP Smart Medicine will be your best option.
 If you are creating guidelines or need to examine the entire body of available evidence, then you will need to search multiple places to create a comprehensive search.
 Most questions also have an associated subject-oriented database, such as CINAHL for nursing questions or Natural Standard for complementary, alternative or integrative medicine.
 The list of EBM databases will give you additional options for searching.

 Levels of Evidence